bbcawodu/careadvisors-backend/README.md

     - No changes are made to the database.

 ### Consumer Metrics Retrieval API.
-- To retrieve metrics data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v1/metrics? with the following optional parameters: "fname", "lname", "email", "mpn", "id", "time", "groupby", "startdate", "enddate", "time", "zipcode", "location"
+- To retrieve metrics data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v1/metrics? with the following optional parameters: "fname", "lname", "email", "mpn", "id", "time", "groupby", "startdate", "enddate", "time", "zipcode", "location", "fields"
     - "fname" corresponds to staff member first name.
     - "lname" corresponds to staff member last name.
     - "email" corresponds to staff member email.